DNNCommunity/DNNDocs/content/getting-started/setup/upgrades/index.md

 > This also prevents access to any other site pages.
 Any attempts will be redirected to the base URL and will display the HTML message contained in the `app_offline.htm` file.

 ## Step 3 - Backup Files & Database
-It is recommended to perform this step in a "native" fashion.

 All files, folders and subfolders (root and below) can be manually copied to a temporary location outside of the website directory structure.

 The database can be backed up using Microsoft SQL Server Management Studio (SSMS).

-If "native" access to the server is not possible, there other options depending on the hosting environment and available third-party extensions.
+If this level of access to the server is not possible, there are other options depending on the hosting environment and available third-party extensions.
 Following is a short list of alternate backup options.

 * Secure File Transfer Protocol (SFTP) or File Transfer Protocol (FTP) in combination with remote Microsoft SQL Server Management Studio (SSMS).
 * Control Panel (e.g., Plesk)